Variant Bio’s Data and Sample Governance Principles and Commitments

 In light of the overarching ethical principles described above, Variant Bio adopts the following data and sample governance policies and practices in its partnerships with local communities throughout the world and makes the following commitments:

-8. We will not share individual-level data or samples with anyone outside the study, including researchers, governments, or commercial entities, other than service providers and collaborators who are obligated to the same commitment.
+- We will not share individual-level data or samples with anyone outside the study other than service providers, authorized researchers, and collaborators, which may include commercial partners developing medicines and diagnostic tests, who are obligated to the same commitment.

 Finally, Variant Bio’s data governance principles and commitments are not without exception due to historical contexts.
 For example, the company’s role in a project or partnership may develop after a study or resource is underway or led by other institutions.